cxxgtxy/POP3D/README.md

 - tensorflow>=1.4.0
 - opencv-python
 # Training
-## If you desire to run all games(49 Atari or 7 Mujoco), you can do as follows.
+## If you desire to run all games(49 Atari or 7 Mujoco) using 2 GPUs( You can change the task distribution work based on GPU resource), you can do as follows.
 - Atari
 ```bash
 python -m baselines.ppo2.run_all_atari